micropython/micropython/docs/library/pyb.Pin.rst

        Returns the currently configured alternate-function of the pin.
 The integer returned will match one of the allowed constants for the af argument to the init function.

+    .. method:: Pin.af_list()

+       Returns an array of alternate functions available for this pin.

     .. method:: Pin.gpio()